The Case for an On-Premises Email Filter, or "Donít You Touch My Junk!"

 Outsourcing your spam filtering has advantages, but requires you to trust all your email to an unknown third party.
 Do you really want to do that?

-Think about the kinds of things that are in your organization's email: Personal details of you and your employees, details of your customers and your business with them, sensitive financial information on the company.
+Think about the kinds of things that are in your organization's email: Personal details of you and your employees, details of your customers and your business with them, sensitive financial information pertaining to your company.
 This is, of course, all information you need to keep confidential.

 And yet it is increasingly common for organizations to outsource spam/junk filtering to a service.
-This function necessarily involves examining both the content and the header information for messages.
+This function will entail examining both the content and the header information for messages.